2019 Ofsted inspection framework: what it means for your school

 - Whether staff are acting on findings from data or collecting data for data's sake

-Longer section 8 ('short') inspections for good schools
+Longer section 8 inspections for 'good' and 'outstanding' schools

-Ofsted has increased from 1 to 2 days the time a lead inspector is on-site during a section 8 ('short inspection', for 'good' and 'outstanding' schools).
-The exception is for the smallest schools (150 or fewer pupils on roll), who'll continue to have 1-day 'short' inspections.
+Ofsted has increased from 1 to 2 days the time a lead inspector is on-site during a section 8 inspection for 'good' and 'outstanding' mainstream schools.
+The exception is for the smallest schools (150 or fewer pupils on roll), who'll continue to have 1-day section 8 inspections.

 Actions to take